QE2 News / QE2 in Dubai / QE2 Today

 In summer 2009, the ship was drydocked and prepared to sail under her own power to South Africa - a plan which sadly fell through at the last minute.

-In April 2011, Rob Lightbody of TheQE2Story.com gained exclusive access to the ship, spending a few days on board with access to all areas, and extensively documented her condition.
+In 2011, Rob Lightbody of TheQE2Story.com gained exclusive access to the ship, lifting the secrecy that had surrounded the ship for years, spending 3 days on board with access to all areas, and extensively documented her condition.
 You can see his photos here and his videos here.
-Rob's visit hit the headlines including being featured on BBC TV News - http://www.bbc.co.uk/news/uk-england-13265118.
-Rob's photos and videos document the condition of the ship between 2009 and the end of 2012.
+Rob's visit hit the headlines including being featured on BBC TV News - https://www.bbc.co.uk/news/uk-england-13265118.

 In December 2012, everything changed.